trcm/rigby-and-mckenzie/readme.md

 McKenzie is a scala service that will connect to the same SQS FIFO queue as Rigby.
 It will use long polling to receive any messages put onto the queue,

+Once it has pulled the messages, it can remove them from the queue, generate the required templates and send (in this case print to stdout) the templated email response.

+McKenzie will continue to loop using 20 second polling on the `church` queue.

 # Building